665 Indiana State University Naming

 665.9 Final Approval for Named Endowed Funds.

-Final approval for named endowed funds is subject to approval by the CEO of the Indiana State University Foundation in consultation with the University Provost and President.
+Final approval for named endowed funds is subject to approval by the Vice President of University Advancement and CEO of the Indiana State University Foundation.
 Endowed funds may be created with gifts of cash, marketable securities, planned gifts or pledge commitments to be paid out over a period of five years.
 Other endowed funds not listed here may be considered on a case-by-case basis.

 665.10 Short-Term Naming of Physical Spaces.